13 tips for travelling to Bali if you are a newbie

 Food and drink

-Food was cheap.
+Food is cheap.
 Even at the fancy places, you could eat handsomely for less than equivalent standard in Australia.

-Menu items included Indonesian staples plus other Asian, Mexican and Western favourites.
+Menu items include Indonesian staples plus other Asian, Mexican and Western favourites.

 We also picked up drinks {Mr SY loved that Bintang is almost cheaper than water} and snacks at little supermarkets.
 The deli-style supermarket at Seminyak Square is particularly good.